Reddit Valuation Multiples

 Reddit Competitors

-Reddit competitors include Kuaishou, NAVER, LY Corporation, News Corp, East Money, Kakao, New York Times, Pinterest, Snap and Tencent.
+Reddit competitors include East Money, Kuaishou, NAVER, LY Corporation, News Corp, Pinterest, New York Times, Kakao, Match Group and Tencent.

 Most Reddit public comparables operate across Social Networks and Online Content & News.